resibots/limbo/docs/tutorials/basic_example.rst

 Basic Example
 =================================================
+If you are not familiar with the main concepts of Bayesian Optimization, a quick introduction is available :ref:`here <bayesian_optimization>`.
+In this tutorial, we will explain how to create a new experiment in which a simple function ( :math:`-{(5 * x - 2.5)}^2 + 5`) is maximized.

 Let's say we want to create an experiment called "myExp".
 The first thing to do is to create the folder ``exp/myExp`` under the limbo root.
 Then add two files: